 Future work would be to used boosted regression trees with source-specific assays with several sites and a

 Model could be limited by the low number of samples.
 This makes is hard to model the interactions between the variables.

+Additional points for discussion, and also for inclusion into introduction and abstract:

+What is it that your model determined that others might have missed?

+What is the scientific value of your results?

 5.0 Conclusion